 - If your child is sick please inform the school office on the first day of absence.
-If your child has suffered from vomiting or diarrhoea please keep them away from school for at least 48 hours after it has stopped in order to avoid infecting other children. - On your child's return to school please bring a note to the school office explaining why your child was absent.
-If your child is absent directly before or after a holiday you will need to bring in medical proof to support the absence. - Please avoid making dental or medical appointments for your child during the school day; if an appointment is absolutely necessary please show your appointment card (preferably in advance) to the school office as evidence for this absence. - Any leave of absence has to be applied for, four weeks in advance, using the appropriate forms from the school office; each case is reviewed individually but please be aware that absence will be authorised in only the most exceptional of circumstances.
-Holidays during term time will never be authorised. - Any unauthorised absence may result in an immediate penalty notice of £60 per parent per child from Islington's Educational Welfare Department.
+If your child has suffered from vomiting or diarrhoea please keep them away from school for at least 48 hours after it has stopped in order to avoid infecting other children. - If your child is absent directly before or after a holiday you will need to bring in medical proof to support the absence. - Please avoid making dental or medical appointments for your child during the school day; if an appointment is absolutely necessary please show your appointment card (preferably in advance) to the school office as evidence for this absence. - Any leave of absence has to be applied for, four weeks in advance, using the appropriate forms from the school office; each case is reviewed individually but please be aware that absence will be authorised in only the most exceptional of circumstances.
+Holidays during term time will never be authorised.

+Any unauthorised absence may result in an immediate penalty notice of £60 per parent per child from Islington's Educational Welfare Department.

 The school and Educational Welfare monitor attendance on a regular basis.
 We expect children to have at least 95% attendance.
-Many children achieve this which is wonderful.
 If your child's absence falls below 95% then Educational Welfare will be in contact.
 A child is considered a persistent absentee once their attendance falls to 90%.

+Please let us know of any changes in your child's home life, routines or health that may affect their attendance or punctuality at school, so we can support you accordingly.
 If you would like any more details about punctuality and attendance please see Penny in the school office.